shawnhe/craftdemo/README.md

 To test using the test scripts inside bin:

+# local
 # Use a threshold value inside the script
+sh test-local.sh
+# Use default threshold at the server (85%)
-sh test-local.sh,
+sh test-local2.sh

+# aws
+# Use a threshold value inside the script
 sh test-aws.sh

-or

 # Use default threshold at the server (85%)
-sh test-local2.sh,
 sh test-aws2.sh

 # The AWS instance currently running the code is at: